MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 - **Build two Office installation packages**: One package uses Semi-Annual Channel for 64-bit and the other uses Semi-Annual Channel (Targeted) for 64-bit.
 Each installation package includes all the core Office apps.
 If you want to deploy the 32-bit version of Office instead, you can select that option when creating the installation package.
 To deploy both versions, you create additional installation packages.
 For more details, see [Define your source files](plan-office-365-proplus.md#step-4---define-your-source-files).
 - **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that recieves the Semi-Annual Channel.
 For more details, see [Choose your update channels](plan-office-365-proplus.md#step-3---choose-your-update-channels).

 You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
+For more details, see [Customize your deployment](#customize-your-deployment).

 ## Step 1: Create shared folders for Office installation files